rraj12345/Western_Countries_PowerBI_Project/README.md

-# Capstone Project - Business Analyst Career Program
-**Author:** Raj Kishore Agrawal

 ## Project Overview
-This capstone project is part of the **Skill Academy Business Analyst Career Program**.
+This project is part of the **Skill Academy Business Analyst Career Program**.
 The goal of the project is to explore a dataset, perform statistical and graphical analysis, and create an interactive dashboard using PowerBI.
 The analysis aims to provide insights into sales, profit, and business performance across different segments, countries, and products.

 ## Agenda
 1. Data Exploration